Skip to main content

 While we are confident that our systems and processes will ensure no one is disadvantaged by the move to a digital immigration system, we are conscious that some people remain concerned about the transition, particularly in the context of international travel.

-On this basis, the Home Office will allow carriers - such as airlines – to initially accept a biometric residence permit (BRP) or EU Settlement Scheme biometric residence card (EUSS BRC) which expires on or after 31 December 2024 as valid evidence of permission to travel.
-We intend this arrangement to be in place until 31 March 2025, but this will be kept under review.
+On this basis, the Home Office allows carriers - such as airlines – to initially accept a biometric residence permit (BRP) or EU Settlement Scheme biometric residence card (EUSS BRC) which expired on or after 31 December 2024 as valid evidence of permission to travel.

-Passengers whose immigration permission is still valid but whose BRP/EUSS BRC expires on or after 31 December are advised to continue to carry their expired BRP/ EUSS BRC with them when they travel in the early part of 2025.
+Passengers whose immigration permission is still valid but whose BRP/EUSS BRC expired on or after 31 December 2024 are advised to continue to carry their expired BRP/ EUSS BRC with them when they travel.

 This transitional measure is intended to provide additional reassurance to travellers during the early phase of this transition.